-An unauthorized access incident occurs when a user gains access to resources that the user was not intended to have.
+An unauthorized access incident occurs when a person gains access to resources that the person was not intended to have.
 Unauthorized access is typically gained through the exploitation of operating system or application vulnerabilities, the acquisition of usernames and passwords, or social engineering.
 Attackers may acquire limited access through one vulnerability and use that access to attack more vulnerabilities, eventually gaining higher levels of access.
 Examples of unauthorized access incidents include-

-- + Performing a remote root compromise of an e-mail server - + Defacing a Web server - + Guessing and cracking passwords - + Copying a database containing credit card numbers - + Viewing sensitive data, including payroll records and medical information, without authorization - + Running a packet sniffer on a workstation to capture usernames and passwords - + Using a permission error on an anonymous FTP server to distribute pirated software and music files - + Dialing into an unsecured modem and gaining internal network access - + Posing as an executive, calling the help desk, resetting the executive's e-mail password, and learning the new password - + Using an unattended, logged-in workstation without permission.
+- Performing a remote root compromise of an email server - Defacing a Web server - Guessing or cracking passwords - Viewing or copying sensitive data, such as payroll records, medical information, and credit card numbers, without authorization - Running a packet sniffer on a workstation to capture usernames and passwords - Using a permission error on an anonymous FTP server to distribute pirated software and music files - Dialing into an unsecured modem and gaining internal network access - Posing as an executive, calling the help desk, resetting the executive's email password, and learning the new password - Using an unattended, logged-in workstation without permission.

-This section provides guidance on preparing to handle unauthorized access incidents and on preventing unauthorized access incidents.
+This section provides guidelines on preparing to handle unauthorized access incidents and on preventing unauthorized access incidents.

-In addition to following the general guidance presented in Sections 3.1.1 and 3.2.3, other actions should be performed while preparing to handle unauthorized access incidents:
+In addition to following the general recommendations presented in Sections 3.1.1 and 3.2.3, other actions should be performed while preparing to handle unauthorized access incidents:

-- + Configure network-based and host-based IDS software (such as file integrity checkers and log monitors) to identify and alert on attempts to gain unauthorized access.
-Each type of intrusion detection software may detect attacks that others are not able to detect. - + Use centralized log servers so pertinent information from hosts across the organization is stored in a single secured location. - + Establish procedures to be followed when all users of an application, system, trust domain, or organization should change their passwords because of a password compromise.
-The procedures should adhere to the organization's password policy.

-+ Discuss unauthorized access incidents with system administrators so that they understand their roles in the incident handling process.
+- Configure network-based and/or host-based IDPS software (such as file integrity checkers and log monitors) to identify and alert on attempts to gain unauthorized access. - Use centralized log servers so pertinent information from hosts across the organization is stored in a single secured location. - Establish procedures to be followed when all users of an application, system, trust domain, or organization should change their passwords because of a password compromise.
+The procedures should adhere to the organization's password policy. - Discuss unauthorized access incidents with system administrators so that they understand their roles in the incident handling process.

-If the general guidance presented in Section 3.1.2 on incident prevention is applied, the number of unauthorized access incidents should be effectively reduced.
+If the general advice presented in Section 3.1.2 on incident prevention is applied, the number of unauthorized access incidents should be effectively reduced.
 Employing a strong layered defense strategy, with several security layers between unauthorized users and the resources they are attempting to exploit, is the recommended practice for reducing incidents.
 Table 6-1 lists additional steps that support a layered defense strategy.
+106